SteveMuiyuro/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd This script displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
-This script displays all lines of the file /etc/ssh/sshd_config starting with a letter
+This script displays all lines of the file /etc/ssh/sshd_config starting with a letter This script replaces all characters A and c from input to Z and e respectively